jurma/tiny-bank/README.md

 - Thread safety implemented in the very basic way
 - No error handling and mapping implemented
 - The data model and architecture are designed in such a way as to enable easy future transition to a relational database.
+- No extended data on account and transactions eg. client name, update date, etc. Implemented necessary data to comply the requirements only.
 - No tests are implemented

 ## Prerequisites